richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 All iconography around marks is also removed.
 No more visible marks or designing a mark that matches your persona.

-In addition, most of the time, a character’s hack targets will be an entire PAN or WAN, not not an individual device ([see below](#heading=h.6qw6jzl0r0wu)).
+In addition, most of the time, a character’s hack targets will be an entire PAN or WAN, not not an individual device ([see below]({{< relref "#pans-and-wans" >}})).
 Accordingly, access levels are tracked against the entire PAN or WAN.
 This also reduces book-keeping.

-{{% alert title="TODO" color="warning" %}}cross-link above{{% /alert %}}

 ### Programs and effects that depend on marks